Anusha-raju/Utopia/README.md

 #### **ANOVA** test to check if there is difference in income based on ethnic in world2.

-Using a significance level of 0.05.
+Using a significance level of 0.05.<br><br>

-Stating the Hypothesis:
+Stating the Hypothesis:<br>
-Null hypothesis: There is no difference in income based on ethnic category.
+Null hypothesis: There is no difference in income based on ethnic category.<br>
-Alternate hypothesis: There is difference in income based on ethnic category.
+Alternate hypothesis: There is difference in income based on ethnic category.<br><br>

-The obtained test results are ->  F-statistic: 0.3428483735431711, P-value: 0.7097492961501475
+The obtained test results are ->  F-statistic: 0.3428483735431711, P-value: 0.7097492961501475<br><br>

 ***Conclusion:* Since the p-value is significantly high than the alpha value of 0.05, we fail to reject the null hypothesis.
 This suggests that there is no difference in income based on ethnicity in world2.**